-I get it, but running Facebook ads for local businesses is a growing field as small business owners are starting to realize that they can run an effective, low-cost ad campaign on the largest social media platform of our time.
+Running Facebook ads for local businesses is a growing niche since small business owners are starting to realize they can run effective, low-cost ad campaigns on the largest social media platform of our time.

 For many of those business owners, it’s advantageous to outsource their digital marketing.
 They can focus on what they do really well — running their business — while an expert (you) handles the ads.